cloudera-labs/hms-mirror/README.md

 ```
 STORED AS RCFILE
 ```
+### On-Prem to Cloud Migrations

+On-Prem to Cloud Migrations should run `hms-mirror` from the LEFT cluster since visibility in this scenario is usually restricted to LEFT->RIGHT.

+If the cluster is an older version of Hadoop (HDP 2, CDH 5), your connection to the LEFT HS2 should NOT be kerberized.
+Use LDAP or NO_AUTH.

+The clusters LEFT hcfsNamespace (clusters:LEFT:hcfsNamespace) should be the LEFT clusters HDFS service endpoint.
+The RIGHT hcfsNamespace (clusters:RIGHT:hcfsNamespace) should be the *target* root cloud storage location.
+The LEFT clusters configuration (/etc/hadoop/conf) should have all the necessary credentials to access this location.
+Ensure that the cloud storage connectors are available in the LEFT environment.

+There are different strategies available for migrations between on-prem and cloud environments.

+#### SCHEMA_ONLY

+This is a schema-only transfer, where the `hcfsNamespace` in the metadata definitions is 'replaced' with the `hcfsNamespace` value defined on the RIGHT.
+NOTE: The 'relative' directory location is maintained in the migration.

+No data will be migrated in this case.

+There will be a [`distcp` Planning Workbook](#distcp-planning-workbook) generated with a plan that can be used to build the data migration process with `distcp`.

+#### INTERMEDIATE

 ### Connections

 `hms-mirror` connects to 3 endpoints.
 The hive jdbc endpoints for each cluster (2) and the `hdfs` environment configured on the running host.
-Which means you'll need:
+This means you'll need:
-- jdbc drivers to match the jdbc endpoints
+- JDBC drivers to match the JDBC endpoints
-- For **non** CDP 7.x environments and Kerberos connections, an edge node with the current hadoop libraries.
+- For **non** CDP 7.x environments and Kerberos connections, an edge node with the current Hadoop libraries.

 See the [config](#configuration) section to setup the config file for `hms-mirror`.